tahminatanjidamiti/tahminatanjidamiti/README.md

 </div>

 # 💫 About Me:
-I am a business graduate with a strong blend of creativity and strategic thinking.
+Hi, I am Tahmina Tanjida Miti, a business graduate with a strong blend of creativity and strategic thinking.
 With certifications in web development, product management, and career development, I possess the essential skills and a passion for innovation.
 In my projects, I have developed user-friendly and responsive websites that provide dynamic front-end experiences.
 By utilizing compelling code, I create visually appealing designs that engage visitors and ensure a memorable online journey.<br><br>✨ Creating bugs since 2024.<br>📚 I'm currently learning Next.js<br>🎯 Goals: Develop a web application that simplifies everyday tasks.<br>🎲 Fun fact: I talk to my code…!<br><br>

 ## 🌐 Socials: